Canada’s new entry requirement

 If you are a Canadian citizen and a citizen of a visa-exempt country (dual Canadian citizen) who currently uses your non-Canadian passport to fly to Canada, you cannot apply for an eTA.
 This is because eTA was set up to screen foreigners for admissibility to enter Canada on a temporary basis.

 Every Canadian citizen has the right to enter Canada and is not subject to immigration screening.
 Travelling with a valid Canadian passport proves that you are a citizen.

 Starting September 30, 2016, you will need to show proof you are a Canadian citizen to travel to Canada by air.

 Travel documents that prove citizenship are:

 - a Canadian temporary passport; or

 Note: Temporary passports and emergency travel documents are only issued under strict conditions and on a case-by-case basis.

-A valid Canadian passport is the only reliable and universally accepted travel and identification document that provides proof that a person is a citizen and has the right to enter Canada without being subjected to immigration screening.
+A valid Canadian passport is the only reliable and universally accepted travel document that provides proof that you are a citizen and have the right to enter Canada without being subjected to immigration screening.
 Make sure that the expiry date of the passport is well beyond your planned return date.